 How are courses that were “forgiven” through the FIU Forgiveness Policy treated?

-- Unfortunately, the FIU College of Law does not honor the forgiveness policy and will take ALL your grades into account.
+- The FIU College of Law does not honor the forgiveness policy and will take ALL your grades into account.

-- The FIU College of Law will recalculate your GPA to factor in any “forgiven” courses.
+- The FIU College of Law will recalculate your GPA to factor out any “forgiven” courses.